sunildasu1234/pythonFlaskApp/README.md

               image: "chucknorris_jokes:1.0"
               state: started
               published_ports:
                 - "8080:8080"
      ```

- * Finally I can able to view the chucknorris jokes from the browser (http://<public-ip>:8080/self)
+ * Finally I can able to view the Chucknorris jokes from the browser (http://<public-ip>:8080/self)